Family Planning Provider PrEP Toolkit

 - Guidance for Delivering HIV Pre-Test and Post-Test Counseling: Integrating HIV Screening Into Title X Services

-- Virtual Coffee Breaks’ PrEP basics (30 minute webinar)
+- Virtual Coffee Breaks’ PrEP Series, Part 2: HIV Prevention in Women (30-minute webinar)

 - HIVE’s PrEP Essentials pocket card